Mount Beauty: Attractions

 The climate of Mount Beauty is truly seasonal, with chilling winters, cool wet springs, warm summers with blue skies and colourful autumns.
 Each season has its own attractions, including skiing, bushwalking, horse riding, gliding, bike riding (mountain and road) as well as fishing (river and lake).
 Mount Beauty has its own annual music festival, mountain bike competition and regular weekend markets on the first Saturday of each month.
 There are also many four wheel drive tracks in the local area.

 The town is a launching point for trips to the Falls Creek ski resort, and to the Bogong High Plains.
 To this end there are several ski hire shops, eateries, and a bus company doing daily trips to and from the resort at Falls Creek, 32 km distant.

 This town also has great views to the mountains, such as Mount Bogong and the peaks that are of interest to many of the tourists coming through the town.

 Climate

 The town is quite wet with an average annual rainfall of 1,264.6 mm, falling largely in the winter months.
 It rains on 142 days of the year, with the majority of rain days between May and October.
-On account of its southern latitude nearing the 37th parallel, summers have a notable chill about them when compared to slightly northward towns such as Corryong, with a strong seasonal lag from springtime through to high summer (in line with its rainfall pattern).
+On account of its southern latitude nearing the 37th parallel, summers are notably cooler than at slightly northward towns such as Corryong, with a strong seasonal lag from springtime through to high summer (in line with its rainfall pattern).
 The site is at an altitude of 366 metres above sea level and it may snow on occasion.